timescale/pgai/docs/openai.md

 - [Embed](#embed): generate [embeddings](https://platform.openai.com/docs/guides/embeddings) using a
   specified model.
 - [Chat_complete](#chat-complete): generate text or complete a chat.
-- [Generate](#generate): generate a response to a prompt
-- [Moderate](#moderate): check if content is classified as potentially harmful
+- [Moderate](#moderate): check if content is classified as potentially harmful.
-- [List running models](#list-running-models): list the models currently running

 ### List models

-List the models supported by your AI provider in pgai.
+List the models supported by your AI provider in pgai:

   ```sql
   SELECT *